 Or that e-magazine of personal finance lessons kept on auto-renewal mode and stole your money without realizing it?

-You can cancel them if you haven’t read them for the past few months.
-They aren’t your need at this point when you haven’t looked at them for months.
+You can cancel them if you haven’t read them for months.
+They aren’t your need when you haven’t looked at them for months.

 You will magically save a lot of money just by canceling these unnecessary subscriptions and will be able to save towards wealth for the future.